bheems/api-skeleton/README.md

 # api-skeleton
-Using this as a template to build out quick/initial APIs
+Using this as a template to build out quick/initial APIs.